And greetings once again, music lovers and thrill seekers.

 We here in Florida become lay experts, if you will, on these things.

-And I uh I've I've I followed this stuff uh uh religiously, and there's this big high is this thing is in a category three or category four when it gets to the Gulf of Mexico, they say, but it's moving very slowly.
+And there's this big high, is this thing in a category three or category four when it gets to the Gulf of Mexico, they say.

-And here's the way we in Florida look at this.
+Here's the way we in Florida look at this.

-There is a high pressure ridge over the Bahamas in Florida, and hurricanes don't like high pressure, so they avoid it.
+There is a high pressure ridge over the Bahamas in Florida.

-So this high pressure area is here, but it is moving east slowly, but it's moving east, it's gonna be out of here someday.
+So this high pressure area is here, but it is moving east slowly, but it's moving east.

 This hurricane will track to the west around the high pressure ridge and then turn northwest.

-Oh yeah, I could do it.
+Oh, yeah, I could do it.

 I could do it.

-I could do it, I could do weather on TV.
+I could do weather on TV.

-If the high pressure ridge moves before the hurricane moves far enough west and it's only going five miles an hour, then the right side of their cone is comes into play, and that's Tampa.
+If the high pressure ridge moves before the hurricane moves far enough west and it's only going five miles an hour, then the right side of their cone comes into play, and that's Tampa.

-Right now, the the no models take it there.
+Right now, no models take it there.

-Couple take it pretty close.
+A couple take it pretty close.

 But if this thing doesn't speed up, then of course the turn to the northwest will happen sooner.

-You're not going to go there.
+You're not going to go there because he's the governor of Louisiana.

-And it's uh I just saw something funny.
+And it's, I just saw something funny.

-That's a financial network.
+It's a financial network.

-They said National Hurricane Center moves forecast track east.
+They said, National Hurricane Center moves forecast track east.

 I said, what?